-Table 7.1 showed the general format for the mechanism involved in the evaluation process.
-Table 7.2 presents a specific form of applied framework as an application for evaluation of sustainability of CBDWS.
+Table 7.1 shows the general format for the evaluation process.
+Table 7.2 presents a specific form of the applied framework as an application for evaluation of sustainability of CBDWS.

 Two major inputs are required for evaluation of each element, which is represented by the weights and the existing status of a sub-factor at the lower end of the hierarchy.
-This status is evaluated in terms of a percentage of a perfect condition of the particular sub-factor assigning values between zero percent (for a non-existing or absolutely nonfunctional condition) and 100 percent (for an ideally perfect condition).
-It should be noted that no comprehensive document (guidelines, code or a handbook) exists presently to ensure a uniform and comparable mechanism for evaluation of the existing status of sub-factors of CBDW, which depend on multiple criteria.
+This status is evaluated in terms of a percentage of a perfect condition of the particular sub-factor assigning values between zero (for a non-existing or absolutely non-functional condition) and 100 percent (for perfect condition).
+It should be noted that no comprehensive document (guidelines, code or a handbook) exists presently to ensure a uniform and comparable mechanism for evaluation of the existing status of sub-factors of CBDWS, which depend on multiple criteria.
 Therefore, further research is required.
 However, some guidelines are available for monitoring and inspection of most of these sub-factors in different fields of study.
 No specific study to evaluate the status of integrated elements was found in the literature.
 It is proposed that until such comprehensive guidelines are available, inspection techniques to observe the status of a sub-factor should be based on the available capacity of the monitoring institutions, or agencies.
 However, these inspection techniques must be pre-defined and they must remain consistent for all CBDWS studies for rational conclusions.
-Once the existing status of the sub-factors is formalized and entered in the framework with defined weights, a simple mechanism can lead to sustainability scores for the various components and the overall system.
+Once the existing status of the sub-factors is formalized with defined weights, a simple mechanism can be used to evaluate the sustainability scores for the various components and the overall system.